KevinMarquette/kevinmarquette.github.io/_draft/attributes.md

 I need to pause for a second and mention [Type Accelerators](https://blogs.technet.microsoft.com/heyscriptingguy/2013/07/08/use-powershell-to-find-powershell-type-accelerators/).
 These transforms are just like those except with a Type Accelerator, your value becomes that type.
 A transform can do anything and return any type (as long as it is an `[Object]`).

 ## [System.Management.Automation.Credential()]
 I ran across this one a while back.
 You can attach this attribute to a parameter.
 If you pass in a string, then you will be prompted for the password.
-If you give it a `[PSCredential]`, it will just use that credential.
+If you give it a `[PSCredential]`, it will use that credential.

     function Do-Something
     {